Nikolaos G. AndronikosPartner

 - Elis on US aspects of its approximately $2.76 billion acquisition of Berendsen plc (shortlisted as Deal of the Year – M&A, IFLR European Awards);

-- Goldman Sachs Merchant Banking Division on the DKK8 billion investment in DONG Energy (now Ørsted) as part of a DKK13 billion capital raise (Deal of the Year – M&A, IFLR European Awards) and on Dong Energy’s DKK 19.7 billion IPO (largest European IPO in that year and largest Danish IPO and Deal of the Year – Equity, IFLR European Awards) and on a number of other transactions;
+- Goldman Sachs Merchant Banking Division on the DKK8 billion investment in DONG Energy (now Ørsted) as part of a DKK13 billion capital raise (Deal of the Year – M&A, IFLR European Awards) and on Dong Energy’s DKK 19.7 billion IPO (largest European IPO in that year and largest Danish IPO and Deal of the Year – Equity, IFLR European Awards) and on multiple other acquisition and exit transactions, including through the capital markets, often in the pharma, technology and consumer sectors;

 - the ad hoc committee of Towergate Insurance Group’s senior secured creditors in connection with their credit bid and subsequent £1.1 billion acquisition and financial restructuring through a pre-pack U.K. administration and parallel/alternative schemes of arrangement with junior secured creditors and related shareholder arrangements (Adviser of the Year, Institute for Turnaround); and

-- TFI TAB Gida on negotiations with private equity investors and other matters for its proposed IPO and NYSE listing.
+- TFI TAB Gida on negotiations with private equity investors and on its proposed IPO.

 - Barclays on its strategies to improve its capital ratios after the financial crisis;